Brain Injury Lawyer & Traumatic Brain Injury Attorney

-Talk to a Lawyer for Free 24/7 at (314) 361-4242 :: Almost half of all reported TBI’s, Traumatic Brain Injuries, are the result of a car accident.
+Talk to a Lawyer for Free 24/7 at (314) 361-4242 – Almost half of all reported Traumatic Brain Injuries (TBIs) are the result of a car accident.

 What is a TBI?

 In a car accident, trauma to the brain can occur if the skull hits something inside the car, such as a windshield or steering wheel.
 There may or may not be an open wound to the skull.
 In other auto accident cases, the sheer force of the vehicle being hit can cause the brain to strike the inside of the skull.
 This can happen if a head that is moving stops too quickly.
-This type of car accident injury can cause a contusion or bruising of the brain, and brain hemorrhage, or bleeding in the brain.
+This type of car accident injury can cause a contusion or bruising of the brain, brain hemorrhage, or bleeding in the brain.
 When injuries like this occur, there may or may not be visible signs at the time of injury.

 Traumatic Brain Injury Symptoms

 According to the Mayo Clinic, there is a wide range of physical and psychological effects of a traumatic brain injury.
 There may be immediate signs and symptoms, while others may take days or weeks to appear.
-TBI’s can be placed into two categories, mild traumatic brain injuries and moderate to severe traumatic brain injuries.
+TBIs can be placed into two categories: mild traumatic brain injuries and moderate to severe traumatic brain injuries.

 Mild Traumatic Brain Injury Symptoms: